Skip to main content

 The NIFC FTP Server is an official site for interagency wildland fire incident data and documents.
 As a GISS, you may be expected to post PDF files of incident maps to the NIFC FTP Server.

 Access to the site varies according to the user role.
-As a GISS, the areas of the site that you will use are readable by anyone on the internet, with no username, or password required, but you will need a username and password to upload data to the site.
-The username and password service used by the NIFC FTP Server is called NAP – the NESS Application Portal.
+As a GISS, the areas of the site that you will use are readable by anyone on the internet, with no username, or password required, but you will need a FAMAuth username and password to upload data to the site.
+Click the FTP application in FAMAuth to connect an existing account.

 Follow the instruction provided under the Getting Started section on the ftp.wildfire.gov homepage to obtain access.
 There are three steps required to access the FTP site.
 Steps 1 & 2 must happen concurrently.
 Failure to complete step 2 will prevent the FAM IT helpdesk from assigning roles or access.